Jaemin-c/valorant-analysis/README.md

 - **`agent_1`** (Nominal): This captures the agent most frequently played by the user.
 Certain agents like **Jett**, **Reyna**, or **Chamber** allow for more fragging potential and self-sufficiency, traits that can be crucial in climbing to Radiant.
 Conversely, Immortal players might rely on more utility-focused or flexible roles.
 Including this feature allows the model to learn subtle patterns related to playstyle and specialization.

+These features weren’t chosen simply because they boosted accuracy after the fact — they were selected based on their connection to gameplay mechanics that likely *cause* players to perform at a Radiant level.
+In other words, they reflect **latent skill expressions** (like clutch ability or agent specialization) that aren't directly visible through basic stats like K/D ratio.

 To preprocess these features:
 - I applied a combination of **`StandardScaler`** and **`QuantileTransformer`** to quantitative features (`kd_ratio`, `damage_round`, `clutches`) to reduce skew and make the model more robust to outliers.
 - I encoded `agent_1` using **`OneHotEncoder`** to handle the categorical nature of this variable.